marcius02/rentingCar/docs/PRA/PRA#06-FullStack_ Renting Car_V1.1.md

 - Both tables use single-table DynamoDB with hierarchical keys for flexibility.
 - Table 1 organizes inventory; Table 2 handles user transactions.
 - Scalable, but could improve with GSIs, normalized calendars, and lighter booking data.
+- TTL: Automatically delete expired items from a table, define TTL for a item/field <mark>epoch seconds</mark> for future date you want to expire.

 ## Tasks